apache/jackrabbit-site/src/site/markdown/status/board-report-2023-03.md

 the work going into bug fixing and tooling.
 New features are mainly driven by dependencies from Jackrabbit Oak.

-Discussion started to require Java 11 as a minimum version, because is it getting more difficult to build and run Apache Jackrabbit with Java 8.
+The project team decided to require Java 11 as the minimum version for new feature releases.
+Apache Jackrabbit Oak 1.48.0 is the last release supporting Java 8.

-There is an increased interest in updating the Guava dependency.
+A roadmap has been outlined how to update the Guava dependency.
+The next Jackrabbit Oak release will make usage of deprecated APIs exposing Guava more visible by logging warn and error messages.
-Unfortunately some Guava classes were used in OSGi packages exported by Jackrabbit.
-This means an update of Guava in Jackrabbit becomes a breaking change and must be done carefully.
-The plan is also to hide the Guava dependency from Jackrabbit consumers, so we can more easily update Guava in the future.
+Later this year the team plans to introduce a wrapped Guava version for Jackrabbit Oak internal use and then remove deprecated APIs.

 ## Community Health:
-The project is healthy with a continuous stream of traffic mostly on the JIRA issues and GitHub pull requests reflecting the activity of the respective component.
+The project is healthy with a continuous stream of traffic mostly on JIRA issues and GitHub pull requests reflecting activity of the respective component.

 Commit activity is moderate, mirroring the activity on the JIRA issues and the desire of the individual contributors to bring